podium/elixir-style-guide/README.md

   ```

+### TODO: What do we prefer here?
 * <a name="pipe-chains"></a>
-  It is **preferred** to start pipe chains with a "pure" value rather than a function call.
+  It is preferred to start pipe chains with a "pure" value rather than a function call.
   <sup>[[link](#pipe-chains)]</sup>

   ```elixir